Guia docente 2025_26

 C14

-Presentation An oral presentation on an aspect related to the course to be delivered during the face-to-face sessions.
+Presentation Presentation on a topic related to the course syllabus, delivered during in-person class sessions.
 40 B1

 B4